Laws and Regulations

 Requirements

-Relevant commodities and products may be placed or made available on the EU market, or exported from the EU market only if all the following conditions are fulfilled:
+The products in scope may be placed on, or exported from the EU market only if all the following conditions are fulfilled:

 • A description of the commodity, including the quantity and the country of production.

-• The disclosure of the plot of land where the commodity was producted, with geo-location information.
+• The disclosure of the plot of land where the commodity was produced, with geo-location information.

 • The date or time range of the production on the specific plot of land.